 Power consumption when active can be reduced by setting ADLPC.
-This results in a lower maximum value for f{ADCK} (see the electrical specifications).
+This results in a lower maximum value for $f{ADCK}$ (see the electrical specifications).

-9.4.4.5 Sample Time and Total Conversion Time
+9.4.4.5 Total Conversion Time

-The total conversion time depends on the sample time (as determined by ADLSMP), the MCU bus frequency, the conversion mode (8-bit or 10-bit), and the frequency of the conversion clock (f{ADCK}).
+The total conversion time depends on the sample time (as determined by ADLSMP), the MCU bus frequency, the conversion mode (8-bit or 10-bit), and the frequency of the conversion clock ( $f{ADCK}$ ).
 After the module becomes active, sampling of the input begins.
-ADLSMP selects between short and long sample times.
+ADLSMP is used to select between short and long sample times.
 When sampling is complete, the converter is isolated from the input channel and a successive approximation algorithm is performed to determine the digital value of the analog signal.
 The result of the conversion is transferred to ADCRH and ADCRL upon completion of the conversion algorithm.

-If the bus frequency is less than the f{ADCK} frequency, precise sample time for continuous conversions cannot be guaranteed when short sample is enabled (ADLSMP=0).
-If the bus frequency is less than 1/11th of the f{ADCK} frequency, precise sample time for continuous conversions cannot be guaranteed when long sample is enabled (ADLSMP=1).
+If the bus frequency is less than the $f{ADCK}$ frequency, precise sample time for continuous conversions cannot be guaranteed when short sample is enabled (ADLSMP=0).
+If the bus frequency is less than 1/11th of the $f{ADCK}$ frequency, precise sample time for continuous conversions cannot be guaranteed when long sample is enabled (ADLSMP=1).

-The maximum total conversion time for different conditions is summarized in Table 9-13.
+The maximum total conversion time for different conditions is summarized in Table 9-12.